Other Video Games & Gear

 On a coin-operated pool table, if you hit one of the numbered balls into a pocket, the ball goes into a locked storage compartment.
 If you hit the cue ball into a pocket, the table returns it.
 How does the pool table tell the difference?

-Have you ever wondered how a $30 program can consistently beat you at chess?
-Computer chess programs calculate their game plan based on formulas -- algorithms that determine whether a position is "good" or "bad," taking the whole board into account.
+AI chess programs calculate their game plan based on formulas — algorithms that determine whether a position is "good" or "bad."
+But how do they really work?